nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 These operations are exposed in `Model` and `Logic` interfaces with the same name.

+In the GUI design of the application, the three columns correspond to three levels of the status.
+The left column refers to the top level, which is `CATALOGUE`, and it thus consists of a list of projects.
+The middle column refers to the middle level, which can be `PROJECT` or `PERSON`, and it shows the details of the project or person of focus as stored in `MainCatalogue`.
+The right column refers to the bottom level, which can be `TASK`, and it shows the details of the object this status refers to that is of focus as stored in its parent object ( project or person).

 Users are allowed to switch the scoping status while using the app using user input commands.
 Relevant commands include: